 For more advice on packing your items for self storage, look at our guide, including advice on how best to stack your belongings and more.
 And for general self storage tips and tricks, check out this article!

 If you’re searching for state-of-the-art storage facilities across London, Manchester, or storage in Bristol, look no further than Vanguard.
-Established 55 years ago, we’re a trusted self storage provider, offering a broad range of climate-controlled, secure units that are kitted out with 24/7 access and CCTV systems.
+Established 55 years ago, we’re a trusted self storage provider, offering a broad range of climate-controlled, secure units that are kitted out with 24/7 CCTV systems.
 Get in touch to discover more.